EpsilonZ/CityVisualizer/code/README.md

 ## TROUBLESHOOTING

+This section is made of errors I've been encountering and maybe if you change it you may encounter them as well so take a look at them if you modified the source code.

-ValueError: could not convert string to float: '\ufeff541' --> when generating schedules file a character is added to the beggining.
-To fix this just nano into the file and press 'Supr' and save it
+ValueError: could not convert string to float: '\ufeff541'.
+When generating schedules file a character is added to the beggining.